Finding the best training and racing shoes for a marathon is highly important. Photo: iRunFar/Eszter Horanyi

 Stability Versus Neutral Running Shoes

 What’s the difference between stability and neutral shoes?
 Neutral running shoes allow the feet to move and flex naturally, while stability shoes help guide the foot into better alignment to help prevent overpronation.
-Our advice before buying a pair of running shoes is to have an expert at a local running specialty store examine your gait.
-While pronation is natural as the arch absorbs shock, overpronation can lead to aches, pains, or injuries.
-Stability shoes can help if you overpronate or are prone to plantar fasciitis, Achilles tendinitis, or knee pain.
+Our advice before buying a pair of running shoes is to have an expert at a local running specialty store examine your gait and offer suggestions on which shoe will best fit your running mechanics.

-Some of our favorite neutral road running shoes for marathon training and racing include the Saucony Kinvara Pro and Topo Athletic Cyclone 2.
-Our favorite stability shoes include the Brooks Adrenaline GTS 22, Hoka Arahi 6, and Altra Paradigm 6, which you can learn more about in our best stability running shoes guide.
+Some of our favorite neutral road running shoes for marathon training and racing include the Hoka Rocket X 3 and Saucony Endorphin Speed 5.
+Our favorite stability shoes include the Brooks Adrenaline GTS, Saucony Guide, and Altra Paradigm, which you can learn more about in our Best Stability Running Shoes guide.

 Training Versus Racing Shoes

-Technically, you definitely don’t need more than one pair of running shoes at a time.
-Many great shoe options strike a balance between comfort, performance, cushioning, and durability.
-The Saucony Kinvara Pro is our top pick for training for and racing a marathon.
-Check out our best running shoe article for more favorite all-arounders.
+Technically, you don’t need more than one pair of running shoes at a time.
+Many great shoe options strike a balance between comfort, performance, cushioning, and durability, and the Saucony Endorphin Speed 5 is our top pick for training for and racing a marathon if you’re only going to have one pair of shoes.
+Check out our Best Running Shoes guide for more of our favorite all-arounders.

 Whether you run in one pair of shoes at a time or keep a few pairs in rotation depends on your goals, preferences, and the surfaces you run on.